 As is the case with the chassis, both the keyboard and trackpad have remained untouched.
 Again, this is certainly not a problem as the keyboard is extremely comfortable and the large glass trackpad is the best in the business, offering a superbly responsive experience, particularly with those all-important multi-touch gestures.

-Apple ditched the backlight on the keyboard on previous generations of the Air but brought it back with typical fanfare on last year's model.
+Apple ditched the backlight on the keyboard on previous generations of the Air, but brought it back with typical fanfare a couple of generations ago.
 It's still in place this time around, meaning you can happily keep typing away long into the night without having to get up and put a light on.
 There's an ambient light sensor too, so it will automatically dim if you're in very dark situations where you don't need as much light to see it.

-The 13.3-inch screen is yet another area that remains untouched on the new revision.
-It's just as bold as the previous models, which made my various test videos including my favourite YouTube clip of all time look particularly luscious.
-The glossy coating means you'll find yourself staring back at your mirror image from time to time, but there are certainly more reflective screens to be found elsewhere so it's not too bad.
+It's just as bold as the previous models though, which made my various test videos, including my favourite YouTube clip of all time, look luscious.
+The glossy coating means you'll find yourself staring back at your mirror image from time to time, but there are certainly more reflective screens to be found elsewhere.

 Whether we eventually see the same retina display shoved inside the skinny frame of the Air in due course remains to be seen.

 It's inside where Apple has done the most work in refreshing the Air.
 The dowdy old Intel Ivy Bridge processors have been replaced with the latest Haswell models.
 The headline feature of the new Haswell silicon is the promise of vastly improved battery life, which I'll come to shortly.

 In terms of raw performance though, there's not much difference.
 The Core i5 processor in my review unit is running at a slower 1.3GHz clock speed than the 1.8GHz in last year's model.
 It also packs 4GB of RAM, but you can configure that to 8GB online if you need to.